AlphaJones01/MyProjects/README.md

 EasyDigitalTools:

 https://bmicalculator24.org/
-Simple, fast, clean and effective bmi calculator usable with KG and lb.
+Simple, fast, clean and effective bmi (Body Mass Index) calculator usable with KG and lb.
+Get your BMI category and a simple explanation of what it means.

 https://agecalculator24.com/
 AgeCalculator24.com is a fast and easy age calculator.
 It calculates your exact age from your date of birth and displays it in years, months, days, weeks, hours, minutes, and seconds.
 It also displays your age when famous events happened throughout history.